hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 * Racial bias and representation in image results have been a problem in search engines, automated ad targetting, and beyond; the question of what to do about it is similar to the question for image generation.
 * Misleadingly saying that the "AI" software is itself an artist reflects broader problems and potential harms of "AI" hype.

 Perhaps the questions of "AI" art ethics will force a broader reckoning of some of the problems of "AI" ethics.
+If it's not ok to train on artists' data, then maybe it's not ok to train on more of our information (without, at the very least, some sort of compulsory licensing as is done in music).
 Conversely, if we as a society conclude that it's ok to train models on peoples' data without their consent or involvement—which already happens widely today—then it seems like the same principle should apply to "AI" art models as well (provided the outputs aren't direct copies).

-In a way, the debate over "AI" art reminds me of the [complex debate over cultural appropriation](https://www.sfchronicle.com/food/restaurants/article/asian-cultural-appropriation-food-sf-soleil-ho-16172795.php), a  conflict of norms around art and different communities that doesn't have easy answers or resolution; the important issues get reduced to caricatures.
+The debate over "AI" art ethics reminds me of the [complex debate over cultural appropriation](https://www.sfchronicle.com/food/restaurants/article/asian-cultural-appropriation-food-sf-soleil-ho-16172795.php), a  conflict of norms around art and different communities that doesn't have easy answers or resolution; the important issues get reduced to caricatures.
+Our norms and rules don't seem quite appropriate to address the underlying problems.
 Still, I maintain it's about the societal issues, not the quality of the art.
-I don't think anyone publicly argues anymore that White rock-and-roll is _objectively_ worse than the Black music from which it was originally derived; it's about the way it was made and who benefitted.
+I don't think anyone publicly argues that White rock-and-roll is objectively worse than the Black music from which it was originally derived; it's about the way it was made and who benefitted.

-**Example of architects**